minio/docs/source/installation/upgrade-minio.rst

    clusters.
 You should *always* test upgrades in a lower environment (dev/QA/staging) *before* applying upgrades to production deployments.

-   Exercise particular caution if upgrading to a :minio-git:`release <minio/releases>` that has backwards breaking changes.
+   Exercise particular caution if upgrading to a :minio-git:`release
+   <minio/releases>` that has backwards breaking changes.
+MinIO includes
-   MinIO always includes warnings in release notes if a given version does *not* support downgrades.
+   warnings in release notes for any version known to not support downgrades.

    For MinIO deployments that are significantly behind latest stable (6+ months), consider using